Pagosa Springs, Colorado: Education

 Archuleta County School District 50-JT operates the community's public schools.
 Pagosa Springs High School is the comprehensive high school.

-Recreation

-Other recreational activities in the area include downhill and cross country skiing at nearby Wolf Creek ski area and snowmobiling in the surrounding National Forest.
-Summertime activities include fishing, hiking, and rafting.
-The area is also a popular destination for hunters, who harvest elk, deer, and other game animals.

 In popular culture

 "Downtown Pagosa Springs" was the final destination for a duo of truckers in the 1975 country song "Wolf Creek Pass" by C. W. McCall.
 From Wolf Creek pass to town, U.S. Highway 160 goes through a vertical drop of 3730 ft, and is described in the song as "hairpin county and switchback city".